Concept | Computation engines¶

 Computation has a cost.
 In Dataiku, there are computation strategies that help with reducing this cost.
 Dataiku can perform the computation using the DSS engine or push down the computation to external engines.
 Dataiku acts as an orchestrator of your connections’ engines, delegating the computation to these connections when possible.

 When transforming your dataset, you are actually working with a sample of it.
+Working with a sample allows Dataiku to provide fast and responsive visual feedback on your preparation steps, no matter the size of the whole dataset.
 When you are ready to apply transformation steps to the whole dataset, click Run.
-Dataiku has selected a computation engine that best fits the underlying data storage and the operation you are applying to the dataset.
+Dataiku selects a computation engine that best fits the underlying data storage and the operation you are applying to the dataset.

 For in-memory execution, the data are stored in RAM.
 This strategy is used, for example, to execute Python or R recipes.